 Every country in the world has a different level of quality of life.
-The quality of life which is present in a certain country provides evidence of the overall condition of the general population with regard to health issues, socioeconomic well-being, and overall gross domestic product (GDP) of the nation.
-According to the World Health Organization (WHO), the quality of life of any country can be affected by such matters as local perceptions, cultural values, and beliefs.
-Cost of living is also another factor that affects quality of life because it will determine how much disposable income the average person in a country will have.
+The quality of life which is present in a certain country provides evidence of the overall condition of the general population with regard to the nation’s:

 The primary set of rankings that determines the level of quality of life in a certain country is the Human Development Index (HDI).
 The HDI was created and is monitored by the United Nations.
-According to the latest HDI rankings, Indonesia’s quality of life was ranked joint-116th in the world with a score of 0.694 out of a possible 1.
+According to the latest HDI rankings, quality of life in Indonesia was ranked joint-116th in the world with a score of 0.694 out of a possible 1.
 This ranking and score also meant that Indonesia was ranked as a country with medium human development.
-Among the countries which have similar levels of quality of life to that of Indonesia are Egypt, Vietnam, South Africa, and Bolivia.
+Among the countries which have similar levels of quality of life to that of Indonesia are:

 Although the Quality of Living City Ranking which was created by Mercer serves to measure the quality of life in cities rather than countries, Indonesia’s capital city of Jakarta was one of the cities mentioned in the rankings.
 It ranked 142nd out of 231 cities around the world.
-Other cities which have similar levels of quality of life to that of Jakarta are Nanjing, China; Hyderabad, India; Gaborone, Botswana; and Belgrade, Serbia.
+Other cities which have similar levels of quality of life to that of Jakarta are:

-Areas of Quality of Life in Which Indonesia Ranks Favorably
+Areas of Quality of Life in Indonesia Which Ranks Favourably

-Every country has its own strengths and weaknesses with regard to quality of life.
-One of the areas of quality of life in which Indonesia has made obvious improvements can be seen in the quality of health services in the country.
+One of the areas of quality of life in Indonesia which has made obvious improvements can be seen in the health services’ quality in the country.
 Indonesia has a national health scheme which is referred to as JKN.
 JKN was specifically designed to cater to the country’s population of 255 million in order to raise the overall health standards of Indonesia.
 The government of Indonesia has also been working on improving the general health of poorer people in the country through the use of Universal Health Coverage (UHC) Policies.

-Areas of Quality of Life in Which Indonesia Ranks Unfavorably
+Areas of Quality of Life in Indonesia Which Ranks Unfavourably

-One way in which the Indonesian government has attempted to improve quality of life in the country is through participation in many international trade and business organizations.
-The government has been working to stabilize the inflation rates as well as increase the size of the job market.
-The Indonesia government is also committed to growing the country’s economy, improving health facilities, and raising the standard of education.
 The government has also attempted to reduce the cost of access to adequate health and education services, which would in turn reduce the cost of living in the country.
-The Indonesian government has always prioritized the creation of a peaceful and stable political system to ensure that regular operations are maintained at all times.
-Therefore, it can clearly been seen that the government has been doing everything within its capacity to improve quality of life in Indonesia.
+The Indonesian government has always prioritised the creation of a peaceful and stable political system to ensure that regular operations are maintained at all times.

 Evidence of Improvements in Quality of Life in Indonesia